Resource Allocation and Beamforming in FIM-Assisted BS and STAR-BD-RIS-Aided NOMA: An AIW-Meta-Learning Approach: Proposed AIW-Meta-SAC Algorithm

-This section presents a detailed description of the Meta-SAC algorithm.
-The optimization problem in \eqref{OptProb} is reformulated as a Markov Decision Process (MDP) defined by the state space $\mathcal{S}$, action space $\mathcal{A}$, and reward function $R$.
+This section presents a detailed description of the proposed AIW-Meta-SAC algorithm.
+The optimization problem in \eqref{OptProb} is reformulated as a Markov Decision Process (MDP) defined by the state space $\mathbb{S}$, action space $\mathcal{A}$, and reward function $\mathcal{R}$.

-\subsubsection{State Space $\mathcal{S}$}
+\subsubsection{State Space $\mathbb{S}$}

-The state space $\mathcal{S}$ includes all relevant system information, such as user channels, {interference levels, and the total data rate $R_T$.
+The state space $\mathbb{S}$ includes all relevant system information, such as user channels, {interference levels, and the total data rate $R_T$.
 It is formally expressed as:

 }